ahaffg/coedseren/README.md

 7. Balsamiq: Balsamiq was used to create the wireframes during the design process.

 ## Testing

-### "Home"
-Although I could have employed a toggle function to colapse the nav bar on mobile devices, I actually really like how it looks in the smaller version.
-I feel its still legible and looks very stylish so have decided to keep it as it is.

-### "Wear"
-*It shoulud be noted that the code for the 'card' elements in this section do not display inline CSS written by myself, but instead are part of the original Bootstrap[https://getbootstrap.com/docs/4.3/components/card/] code.*
-	`<div class="card" style="width: 18rem;">`

-### "Healing"
-This page was originally designed to be a link within the landing page (to demonstrate my ability to link withi pages as well as to other pages)to the large text area, however I thought that on a mobile device it would look better if the contents were more spread out.

 ## Credits
 - [w3schools](https://www.w3schools.com/Css/css_image_gallery.asp) for responsive css gallery code used on the "Wear" page gallery.